-Our existing tax supported debt is made up of debt issuances for Riverview Gardens(RVG) and the John D. Bradley Centre.
-Only a third of the RVG debt is paid by the property tax payer with the rest being annual funding from the Province.
-By 2026, RVG debt is paid in full.
+Our existing tax supported debt is made up of roads, bridges, buildings and the two most recent debt issuances for Riverview Gardens and the John D. Bradley Centre.
 The PUC debt is for water and wastewater infrastructure.

-5.0 Debt Financing Principles
+Debt Financing Principles:

-Debt financing is best used to smooth the impact on the tax rate of "spikes" in capital spending, if existing reserves are not sufficient.
+Debt financing is best used to smooth the impact on the tax rate of "spikes" in capital spending.
 Debt spreads the cost of unusually high asset purchases over a number of periods, avoiding large short-term tax increases and matching the cost to the benefit received which, presumably, will last for a number of years over the life of the asset.